TheodorMariusWienert/ZedRos-Extension/README.md

 roslaunch zed_display_rviz display_zed2.launch
 ```

-To see how the [zed-ros-wrapper](https://github.com/stereolabs/zed-ros-wrapper) see this page of [stereolabs](https://www.stereolabs.com/docs/ros/)
+To see how the [zed-ros-wrapper](https://github.com/stereolabs/zed-ros-wrapper) works, see this page of [stereolabs](https://www.stereolabs.com/docs/ros/)
 ## To record execution times and at subscriber site latencie:
 To record times you need to edit zed_wrapper_nodelet.hpp and edit the pathVariable there and also set time to recording to true
 To record times at subscriber site you need to edit the  zed_obj_det_sub and change the bools to true also set the path according to your preferences(The positional data which the subscriber receives can also be recorded and saved to a file)